Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Conclusion

-This work is supported by the National Natural Science Foundation of China (under Grant 62032012, 62432012, 62102198, 62202245, U21A20463, U22B2027 and U23A20304), and the Fundamental Research Funds for the Central Universities (079-63243152).
+This work was supported by the National Natural Science Foundation of China (under Grants 62572258, 62441227, U22B2027), the Joint Fund of the National Natural Science Foundation of China (under Grant U25B2028), the Key Program of the National Natural Science Foundation of China (under Grant 62432012), the National Natural Science Foundation of Tianjin, China (under Grant 25JCQNJC01380), and the Fundamental Research Funds for the Central Universities (under Grants 079-63263257 and 079-63261161).